Meet our Siberian Tiger

 Hi I'm Fushan!

-I'm the biggest cat at Cheetah Experience, weighing over 280kg!
-Even though I'm big people tell me I'm very sweet, and I like to chuff (which is my way of saying hello) at people that walk past my home.
-I also love swimming, so you might catch me playing in my dam!
+I'm the biggest cat at Cheetah Experience, weighing around 200kg.
+Even though I'm really big people tell me I'm very sweet, and I like to chuff (which is my way of saying hello) at people that walk past my home.
+I also love swimming, so you might catch me playing in my dam.